connexcs/docs/docs/circuit-test.md

 # Circuit Test

-A **Circuit Test** can help troubleshoot the quality of a route by analyzing FAS, RTP quality, MOS, release reason, jitter, packet loss percentage, and answer delay measurement.
+A **Circuit Test** can aid troubleshooting by providing  details such as FAS, RTP quality, MOS, release reason, jitter, packet loss percentage, and answer delay measurement.
 This is done by initiating a call in the switch using a predefined DID.
-The call routed to a termination provider, out through the PSTN network and terminates back on the DID.
+The call routes to a termination provider, out through the PSTN network and then back to the DID.
 At this point, it checks DTMF, CLI, FAS, and MOS.

 ## Configure a Circuit Test

 ### Setup DID

 Navigate to **Global** > **DID** the click on the **`+`**.
 2. **Basic** - Enter the Customer and Provider information, and the DID number
 3. **Destination** - Select a destination to circuit test.